nextfiveinc/nextfiveinc.github.io/products/web-highlighter.md

 # Web Highlighter

-### The simplest way to save ideas and quotes from any webpage.
+### The simplest way to save ideas and quotes from any webpage, with your own notes.
 Free.
 Private.
 No login.

 Stop losing track of important snippets across the web.
 Web Highlighter lets you capture the essential parts of any article, blog post, or document right from your browser.